sasha-who/docker-basics-project/README.md

 Useful commands for local development can be found in [`docker-commands.md`](./docker-commands.md).

-Also, [`docker-compose.yaml`](./docker-compose.yml) is provided for easy run of multi-container Docker application.
+Also, [`docker-compose.yaml`](./docker-compose.yml) is provided for an easy run of the multi-container Docker application.